 - 1.17 Taking into account representations made to the Pre-Submission Draft Allendale Neighbourhood Development Plan (January 2013), and the additional evidence collected to support the Plan, revisions were made to the Plan.
 These were approved by the Parish Council and a final draft Submission Plan was presented to Northumberland County Council for Independent Examination in February 2014. - 1.18 All Neighbourhood Plans must be subject to independent examination before they can proceed to referendum and approval.
 The purpose of the independent examination is to ensure that legal requirements on plan preparation and consultation have been met; and that the Plan meets the prescribed 'basic conditions'.
 The basic conditions require that neighbourhood plans: - are prepared having regard to national policy and guidance; - are in general conformity with the strategic policies in the development plan; - contribute to the achievement of sustainable development; and - are compatible with European Union obligations on environmental impact and human rights. - 1.19 Northumberland County Council arranged the appointment of an Independent Examiner with the agreement of the Parish Council.
 Prior to commencement of the independent examination the Submission Plan was publicised by the County Council for a six week period.
 The independent examination was conducted by way of written representations.
 The Independent Examiner, Christopher Collison, conducted his examination during November 2014 and presented his findings in a report dated 8 December 2014.
-This report concluded that, subject to minor modification, the Plan may proceed to Local Referendum.
-All of the modifications recommended by the Independent Examiner have been made to the Plan and are included in the text and policies presented in this Referendum Plan. - 1.20 If supported by a majority vote at the Local Referendum, the Allendale Neighbourhood Development Plan will be 'made' by the County Council and become part of the development plan for Northumberland - 1.21 In practice, this means that policies in the Allendale Neighbourhood Development Plan will, at that point, supersede any relevant policies in the Tynedale Core Strategy (2007) and any relevant saved policies in the Tynedale District Local Plan (2000).
-The Neighbourhood Plan will then be used in day to day decisions on planning applications. - 1.22 The plan period for the Allendale Neighbourhood Development Plan will run from the date on which the Plan is made until 31 March 2031.
+The report concluded that, subject to minor modification, the Plan may proceed to Local Referendum.
+All of the modifications recommended by the Independent Examiner were made to the Plan and were included in the text and policies presented in the Referendum Plan.